 Gorges du Tarn

 The Valley of the Tarn is sure to captivate anyone who is at all interested in nature.
 One can hire canoes and gently paddle downstream, or rent a motorized boat complete with boatman who will “drive” you upstream.
-If you understand French the added bonus will be an interesting commentary about this valley which is one of the prettiest in Europe.
-Often, as you look up, the road will seem to be clinging right on to the cliffside!

 Explore some of the villages that are little changed since the 15th century, enjoy the splendid cuisine bourgeoise served at the small roadside restaurants along the valley, and wash this down with wines that are very often produced in vineyards only a kilometer or two from where you are drinking them.